 \section{Methodology}

 In our preliminary experiments, we observed that system prompts, when appropriately modified, could be transformed into effective jailbreak prompts, thereby circumventing the safety constraints of GPT-4V.
-Based on this observation, we developed a methodology named SASP (Self-Adversarial Attack via System Prompt), which automates the process of transforming these system prompts into jailbreak prompts.
-Our approach is outlined in three stages, as shown in Figure \ref{fig:workflow}: (i) System Prompt Access, (ii) Self-Adversarial Jailbreak, and (iii) Jailbreak Prompt Enhancement.
+Based on this observation, we developed a methodology named SASP (Self-adversarial Attack via System Prompt), which automates the process of transforming these system prompts into jailbreak prompts.
+We outline our approach in three stages, as depicted in Figure \ref{fig:workflow}: (i) System Prompt Access, (ii) Self-Adversarial Jailbreak, and (iii) Jailbreak Prompt Enhancement.